Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Introduction

 One should expect that this variant of the Fujita conjecture would hold for any $X$ admitting BCM-rational singularities (in the sense of \cite{MaSchwedeSingularitiesMixedCharBCM}), as in \cite{SmithFujitaFreenessForVeryAmple,KeelerFujita}.
 Indeed, our argument would show this if we knew that the formation of our test ideals commuted with localization in a sufficiently strong sense.
 Indeed, a limited localization result from \cite{MaSchwedeTuckerWaldronWitaszekAdjoint} was how we proved \autoref{itm.MyB0Agrees} above, which was used in our proof of this theorem.
 The question of whether BCM-test ideals localize in general is one of the key remaining open problems about BCM-singularities.
 In forthcoming work, we shall prove that localization holds in certain circumstances and derive geometric consequences.

-We warn the reader however that, in general, the localization is false for $\myB^0(X,\sM)$ when $X$ is projective: \begin{theoremE*}[{\autoref{ex:elliptic_curve}}] Let $E$ be a smooth elliptic curve over $\bZ_p$.
-Then \begin{enumerate} \item $\myB^0(E, \sO_E) = 0$, but \item $\myB^0(E_{\bQ_p}, \sO_{E_{\bQ_p}}) = \bQ_p$. \end{enumerate} \end{theoremE*} This also shows that in contrast to positive characteristic, $\myB^0(X,\sM)$ cannot be calculated on a single finite cover (or an alteration).
+We warn the reader however that, in general, the localization is false for $\myB^0(X,\sM)$ when $X$ is projective: \begin{theoremF*}[{\autoref{ex:elliptic_curve}}] Let $E$ be a smooth elliptic curve over $\bZ_p$.
+Then \begin{enumerate} \item $\myB^0(E, \sO_E) = 0$, but \item $\myB^0(E_{\bQ_p}, \sO_{E_{\bQ_p}}) = \bQ_p$. \end{enumerate} \end{theoremF*} This also shows that in contrast to positive characteristic, $\myB^0(X,\sM)$ cannot be calculated on a single finite cover (or an alteration).

 Our definition of $\myB^0$ works most naturally when the base ring is complete.
 However, certain partial results on lifting sections can be obtained when the base is not complete, see \autoref{cor:lifting_from_BCM-regular}.
 Since most geometric results can be deduced from the complete case, we shall always assume, when talking about $\myB^0$, that the base is complete.
 In particular, our setup allows for running the Minimal Model Program over {algebraic and analytic singularities}.
 Since many results of \cite{BhattAbsoluteIntegralClosure} assume that the base is finitely presented over a DVR, we provide generalizations thereof in \autoref{sec.Vanishing}.